Mesa Farms

 El Cajon Mountain is visible at top middle (13 miles away, 3,675 ft elevation)

-View in early Fall from the South Ridge looking towards the North Ridge, North Trail and Valley Trail.
+View in early Fall from the South Ridge looking towards the North Ridge and North Trail.

 Note seasonal change in vegetation as compared to previous picture.